 ~Matthew 20:26-27

 Jesus turned the world system up-side down.
 Putting the leaders at the bottom, serving the workers at the top.
 So ours is not an enviable position.
 We are almost at the bottom rung of the ladder.
-The only people lower than you, are Abraham and the other CBLT leaders.
+The only people lower than you, are Abraham and the other ministry leaders.
 Think of all the people you work with.
-Picture a hierarchy, with yourself at the bottom, your course coaches above you, and all your students above them.
+Picture a hierarchy, with yourself at the bottom, your coaches above you, and all your students above them.
 They are all the people, you must serve.
 Now ask yourself: “Am I serving all these people, or lording it over them?”
 Ask yourself: “How can I serve these people better?”

 As leaders, it is easy to get caught up in the importance of our job, in the importance of our position.
 Yet I have found a verse that helps me keep everything in perspective.
 It is Luke 17:7-10 and this is what the Bible says,